manishdatt/DataViz/README.md

-# TidyTuesday
+# DataViz
-Data visualization for the TidyTuesday datasets
+Data visualization for the TidyTuesday and other datasets